April 22, 2023

 4. Non-Flip Flop Shoes

 Please, for the love of cheese and rice, do not wear flip flops.
 Your feet get warm, I get it, but there are tons of shoes out there that are just fine and they are more secure than a flip flop.
 I have actually blown out a flip flop (like the Jimmy Buffet song) and it ain’t fun.
 Walking barefoot down one of the busiest streets in New Orleans because I “had” to wear my blasted Havaianas is not how I want to end my day.
-I love those sandals, but more for around the house than attending a festival.
+I love those sandals, but more for around the house or going to get a pedicure than attending a festival.
+Flip flops will do the opposite to help you fest with success.
 There’s a time and a place, friends.
 Festivals are not that time, nor that place.
+Check out my favorite shoe brands and see if there are any on there that might suit your fancy.

 Image